-Data from 2023 is not currently being used in any student research projects.
-However, CMU graduate student and crew leader, Emma Waatti will be using CWMP vegetation data to assess the effects of road salt on wetland vegetation for her master's thesis research.
+Data from 2023 will be used in a student's research project.
+Graduate student and crew leader, Emma Waatti, will be using 2023 CWMP vegetation data to assess the effects of road salt on wetland vegetation for her master's thesis research.